Summary

 Like the closely-related Polo hatchback, the most prominent criticism levelled against the Volkswagen Taigo is that other alternatives offer more exciting driving dynamics, and that the coupé-SUV is more expensive than class leaders like the Ford Puma.

-The majority of reviewers agree with What Car?‘s praise, often commending the Taigo for its ride quality and cabin comfort, as well as the generous levels of equipment included as standard.
 According to The Sun, this generous list of standard on-board tech means that the entry-level model is “all you need”.
 Despite the lack of choice, many publications also praise the engine quality of the Taigo, which Carbuyer calls “excellent”.

 Many reviewers also state their surprise at how practical the Taigo is, even with the sloping roofline which restricts rear headroom, and many British reviews include plaudits for the coupé-SUV’s attractive exterior styling.
 As Parkers concludes, “it’s not at all difficult to recommend if you’ve fallen for the looks.”